swati-gwc/BasicBankingSystem/README.md

 # Basic Banking System

 This project has been completed during my one-month Web development Internship with The Sparks Foundation.
+Check out the video to see how this website works [here](https://youtu.be/kTrb-JZYorI).

 ### Task assigned was as follows: